Rethinking risk

 Chart a new path, don't start to wander

 "Volatility can be a good reminder to give your strategy a checkup, but instead of reacting to short-term moves, think of trying to find a new normal," says Christy.
-"You don't want to sell because the markets hit a rough patch, or buy stocks because the market is going up, but you do want to regularly check in to make sure you have an investment mix that you can live with and is appropriate for your current situation."
+"You don't want to sell because the markets hit a rough patch, or buy stocks because the market is going up, but you do want to regularly check in to make sure you have an investment mix that you can live with and will help you achieve your long term financial goals."

 We can help you create a plan for any kind of market.